schmittjoh/php-option/README.md

 (typically an object), and sometimes you might return no value (typically null) depending on arguments, or other runtime factors.

-Often times, you forget to handle the case where no value.
-Maybe you did not account for all possible input values, or maybe you indeed covered all cases.
-Time goes on, and code is refactored, some of these checks might become invalid, or incomplete.
-And suddenly, without noticing, you do not handle the null case anymore.

-As a result, you  might sometimes get fatal PHP errors telling you that you called a method on a non-object; users might se blank pages, or worse.
+Often times, you forget to handle the case where no value is returned.
+Not intentionally of course, but maybe you did not account for all possible states of the sytem; or maybe you indeed covered all cases, then time goes on, code is refactored, some of these your checks might become invalid, or incomplete.
+Suddenly, without noticing, the no value case is not handled anymore.
+As a result, you might sometimes get fatal PHP errors telling you that you called a method on a non-object; users might see blank pages, or worse.

-On one hand, the Option type forces a developer to consciously think about both cases (return a value, or returning null).
+On one hand, the Option type forces a developer to consciously think about both cases (return a value, or returning no value).
 That in itself will already make your code more robust.
-On the other hand, the Option type also empowers the API developer by providing more conside API methods, and deferring decisions to the API consumer.
+On the other hand, the Option type also allows the API developer to provide more concise API methods, and empowers the API user in how he consumes these methods.

 Installation
 ============